 Category: Birth Parents

 In honor of National Adoption Month 2020, NCFA is featuring various stories and perspectives on adoption.
-Today we welcome guest blogger Jessica, a birth mom, working to raise awareness about the i...
+Today we welcome guest writer Jessica, a birth mom, working to raise awareness about the im...

-Adoption can be a positive option for all members of the triad; infants placed for adoption grow up in a loving family, birth parents who are not ready to parent are given the opportunity to move f...
+Adoption can be a positive option for all members of the triad; infants placed for adoption can grow up in a loving family, birth parents who are not ready or able to parent are given the opportuni...

 My name is Lydia, and I placed my perfect little girl for adoption two days after she was born.
 The raw and painful memories of that day are still so very real for me.
 But, the absolute joy I got ...